Import User Accounts from a CSV File

 /t filter

 Specifies the LDAP search filter for exporting AD objects.
-Only the objects that

-correspond to the specified filter will be exported.
-If this parameter is omitted,
+Only the objects that match the specified filter will be exported.

-the default value is (objectClass=*).
+If the parameter is omitted, the default value (objectClass=*) is used.

 /p value